Melasma - its causes, signs, and treatments

 Remember you get the best results with Complete Skin Care.
 Dr. Bailey’s Complete Skin Care involves the 4 essential skin care steps of,

 CLEANSE skin with a gentle cleanser.
-Use a non-irritating toner will help remove any residual dirt and skin oil to enhance penetration of products as well.
+Using a non-irritating toner will help remove any residual dirt and skin oil to enhance penetration of products as well.

-CORRECT with Pigment Fading Pads followed by either Vitamin C or Glycolic Acid as in my Vitamin C Anti-Wrinkle Serum™ or Glycolic Acid Anti-Wrinkle Cream.
-At night use a retinoid such as a my Retinol Intensive Anti-Wrinkle Night Cream.
+CORRECT with Pigment Fading Pads followed by Glycolic Acid Anti-Wrinkle Cream.
+At night use a retinoid such as a my Retinol Ultra-Intensive Anti-Wrinkle Night Cream.
 Because inflammation may drive melasma, I add Green Tea Antioxidant Therapy™ an important product to help calm inflammation naturally and safely.

 HYDRATE to balance skin moisture and help your skin tolerate this intensive treatment routine.
-Use a product matched to your skin type but without conflicting ingredients to your correcting products.
+Use a product without conflicting ingredients to your correcting products.
 My Daily Moisturizing Face Cream is formulated to be compatible with this routine and provides ceramides and squalane to support the skin's barrier integrity.

-PROTECT skin from UV and visible light using a broad spectrum zinc oxide sunscreen and a product with 3.2% or more iron oxide.
-My Sheer Strength Pure Physical Matte Tinted SPF 50+ Sunscreen gives you both and is the best choice for melasma.
+PROTECT skin from UV and visible light using a broad spectrum zinc oxide sunscreen and a product with a robust concentration of iron oxide.
+My Sheer Strength Pure Physical Matte Tinted SPF 30+ Sunscreen gives you both and is the best choice for melasma.
 During the day, reapply SPF using Sheer Strength Pure Physical SPF50 Refresh Sunscreen, which can also be worn as a makeup.
 Or, if you wear a foundation or mineral makeup, apply it on top of the Matte Tinted Sunscreen.
-Some powders, such as my Pressed Mineral Makeup Powder have a lot of iron oxide to help block visible light too.
+Some powders, such as my Pressed Mineral Makeup Powder have a lot of iron oxide to provide additional protection against visible light.

 Does this sound overwhelming?
 It can be.
-I’ve created my Ultimate Pigment and Sun Damage Repair Kit to take out the guess work.
-Once your skin is tolerating these products, you can add the Vitamin C Serum.
+That's why I created my Ultimate Pigment and Sun Damage Repair Kit to take out the guess work.
+It's the synergy of this product combination that works the magic!